 UNDERSTANDING THE RESULTS OF A RANDOM TEST

 If a positive result occurs, our Precede Nurse Director (Bonnie Krauss) will contact our client’s Designated Employee Representative (DER).
-It is important that an employee undergoing drug testing complete an accurate history of all prescription, over-the-counter, and herbal drug use prior to the time of the sample collection.
+It is important that an employee undergoing drug testing completes an accurate history of all prescription, over-the-counter, and herbal drug use prior to the time of the sample collection.
 Certain substances, over-the-counter, or prescription drugs may result in false positives due to cross-reactivity with other substances, although drug testing has evolved greatly over time to avoid this.
-The subject employee may been required to provide proof of a valid prescription if a positive result occurs.
+The subject employee may be required to provide proof of a valid prescription if a positive result occurs.

 All employees have the right to a safe work environment.
-This right is protected by federal and provincial occupational health and safety legislation, which requires employers to take all reasonable precautions to prevent injuries or accidents in the workplace.
+This right is protected by federal and provincial Occupational Health and Safety legislation, which requires employers to take all reasonable precautions to prevent injuries or accidents in the workplace.
 Illegal drug use and abuse of prescription drugs puts your entire job site at risk, and random drug testing can be a helpful tool in identifying users of illegal substances that might prevent them from being alert to potential hazards.